From Xojo Documentation

 The following code changes the text of the EditPaste menu item to "Paste Special…":

-The following code inserts a new item in the Edit menu with the text "Paste Special..." just below the Paste item.
+The following code adds a new item in the Edit menu with the text "Paste Special..." just below the Paste item.

 Using the constructor, you can write:

 The following code adds a Select All menu item to the Edit menu.